Dohvakin/auto_shutdown/README.md

 1. By default, TrueNAS is configured to use local CA for SSL certificate and so the SSL verification is disabled.
 For production use, do the following:

       * Change the shutdown-script.py to use the SSL verification.
-This can be done by changing the following to shutdown_script/shutdown script to use actual SSL context:
+This can be done by changing the following in the shutdown_script.py to use actual SSL context:

          ```py
          ssl_context = ssl._create_unverified_context if use_ssl else None